Leave a Message

 The Metro K Line, formerly the Crenshaw/LAX Line, has connected Leimert Park more directly to the rest of Los Angeles and drawn new interest from buyers.
 That interest has also raised real concerns about gentrification and displacement, and the community remains focused on preserving its cultural identity and the legacy of Black homeownership.

-Exploring historic Los Angeles neighborhoods?
+Exploring historic Los Angeles?

-About Debbie Pisaro
+Debbie Pisaro

 DRE #01369110